 - UDP (User or Universal Datagram Protocol) is a core protocol for the internet and dispenses with sender/receiver acknowledgements therefore resulting in a more timely delivery.
 Error correction is performed in the application (Aspera) not in the protocol (UDP) and UDP is used in streaming media like VOIP and online gaming.
 UDP port 33001 should also be open in a general work environment.

-- If your IT department or Tech Support requires more detailed information, please click here to go to the Aspera Technology Page.
+If your IT department or Tech Support requires more detailed information, please refer to the Aspera Technology Page.

 Aspera Transfer Window

-- If you want to view the location the file is being downloaded to or uploaded from select the second blue button
+- If you want to view the folder location the file is being downloaded to or uploaded from, select the second blue button (the magnifying glass icon).

-- You can also stop and then restart your transfer by selecting the third blue button .
+- You can also stop and then restart your transfer by selecting the third blue button (the 'X' or refresh icon).
 This can be very useful if you have one transfer in progress, but want to stop it and let another transfer take precedence.
-You can restart the transfer by selecting the third blue button again .
+You can restart a transfer by selecting the button again.

 Aspera logs are located here:

 Click here for Uploading and Downloading without Aspera.